wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     In this practical session, you learned:

     - The basic usage of `csv2bufr`
+    - The required structure of CSV data for conversion to BUFR
     - How to update a simple csv2bufr mapping file for a variety of scenarios, including for GBON requirements, unit conversion, and quality control/range checking
-    - How to `csv2bufr` on a test data file and convert to BUFR format
+    - How to use `csv2bufr` on a test data file and convert to BUFR format
+    - How to use `bufr_dump` to verify the values of BUFR encoded variables